Tasks

 Enviroment preparation

-Read the ENVIROMENT to setup your local development environment and get familiar with the course project.
+Read the Install toolchain section to set up your local development environment and get familiar with the course project.

 Design Doc

-Download the design document template of project 0.
-Read through questions in the document for motivations, and fill it in afterwards.
+Download the design document template of lab 0.
+Read through questions in the document to get a feel for the lab before you start, and answer them as you go.

 Booting Tacos

-If you have Tacos development environment setup as described in the Install toolchain section, you should see Tacos booting in the QEMU emulator, and print SBI messages, "Hello, world!" and "Goodbye, world!".
+If you have set up the Tacos development environment as described in the Install toolchain section, you should see Tacos booting in the QEMU emulator, and print SBI messages, "Hello, world!" and "Goodbye, world!".
 Take screenshots of the successful booting of Tacos in QEMU.

 Debugging

 While you are working on the projects, you will frequently use the GNU Debugger (GDB) to help you find bugs in your code.
 Make sure you read the Debugging section first.
-In addition, if you are unfamiliar with riscv assembly, the RISC-V Instruction Set Manual is a excellent reference.
+In addition, if you are unfamiliar with RISC-V assembly, the RISC-V Instruction Set Manual is an excellent reference.
 Some online resources, such as Five Embeddev, are also available.

 In this section, you will use GDB to trace the QEMU emulation to understand how Tacos boots.
 Follow the steps below and answer the questions in your design document:

-1. Use proper command to start Tacos, freeze it and use gdb-multiarch to connect the guest kernel.
+- Figure out the right command to start Tacos, freeze it, and use gdb-multiarch to connect to the guest kernel.

 Question